Eligibility for Unclassified Studies

 How to apply as a senior citizen

-Follow the same application instructions as mentioned above, then email non.degree@ubc.ca with proof of your date of birth, such as a photocopy of a passport or driver's license.
+Follow the same application instructions as mentioned above, then email non.degree@ubc.ca with proof of your date of birth as well as British Columbia (BC) residency, such as a photocopy of your BC driver’s license.
 Include your UBC reference or student number.

 If you have questions